-The ketogenic diet is not only known to be one of the most effective weight loss tools, but has proven to have many health benefits.
+The ketogenic diet is not only known to be one of the most effective weight loss tools but has proven to have many health benefits.

 In some cases, weight loss may be difficult even on a low-carb ketogenic diet and there may be a few possible reasons for weight stalling, which I have listed in this post.

 1. Too Many Carbohydrates

 Also, try to include coconut oil in your diet.
-Coconut oil consists of MCTs (Medium chain triglycerides), which are easily digestible, less likely to be stored by your body and are used for immediate energy.
+Coconut oil consists of MCTs (Medium-chain triglycerides), which are easily digestible, less likely to be stored by your body, and are used for immediate energy.

 2. Protein is Too High or Too Low

 If you don’t eat enough protein, you will feel more hungry and most likely eat more.
 Lack of protein can also lead to muscle loss.

-Phinney and Volek in their book “The Art and Science of Low Carbohydrate Living” recommend 0.6 – 1 gram of protein per a pound of lean mass / 1.3 – 2.2 grams of protein per a kilogram of lean mass a day (lean mass = total body weight without fat).
+Phinney and Volek in their book “The Art and Science of Low Carbohydrate Living” recommend 0.6 – 1 gram of protein per pound of lean mass / 1.3 – 2.2 grams of protein per kilogram of lean mass a day (lean mass = total body weight without fat).

 3. Carb Cheating / Carb Creep

-Dr. Eric Westman explains the ketogenic diet and emphasises that even eating mints may affect ketosis and weight loss results.
+Dr. Eric Westman explains the ketogenic diet and emphasizes that even eating mints may affect ketosis and weight loss results.
 Sometimes, even when a label says “sugar-free”, it doesn’t have to be “carbs-free”!

 4. Too Many Calories – Yes, They Do Count

 Keep in mind that the macronutrient ratio is not the only aspect you should consider – the type and quality of fats matter.